mulka/ploverwiki/Installation-Guide.md

 ### Mac

+If you have [Homebrew Cask](https://caskroom.github.io/) installed on your system, you can run `brew cask install plover` at the command-line.
+Otherwise:

 - Download the `.dmg` file from the release page.
 - Open the `.dmg`.
 - In the mounted disk, drag the `Plover.app` to your `Applications` folder.